alexanderkho/Retail-Portal/README.md

 ```
 This will launch the server on localhost:7000.

 I also built the back-end API for the Reviews microservice.
+The repo for this project can be viewed [here](https://github.com/Team-JAN/ReviewsAPI/).